Tom Selleck: 1990s and 2000s: TV, film, and advertising

-In the mid-1990s Selleck hosted a special series on TLC called The Practical Guide to the Universe, in which he talked about the stars, planets, galaxies, etc.
+Also, in the mid-1990s, Selleck hosted a special series on TLC called The Practical Guide to the Universe, in which he talked about the stars, planets, galaxies, etc.

 In February 1998, he accepted the lead role in a sitcom for CBS called The Closer.
-This role was his big comeback on prime-time TV.
-In it he played Jack McLaren, a legendary publicist heading up a brand new marketing firm.
+This role was his big comeback on primetime TV.
+In it, he played Jack McLaren, a legendary publicist heading up a brand-new marketing firm.
 His costars included Ed Asner, David Krumholtz, and Penelope Ann Miller.
-Despite the high pedigree, and the expectations for Selleck's first series since Magnum, P.I., low ratings caused the show to be canceled after ten episodes.
+Despite the high pedigree, and the expectations for Selleck's first series since Magnum, P.I., low ratings caused the show to be canceled after 10 episodes.

 His last two cowboy roles to date were in the 2001 TNT movie Crossfire Trail (based on a Louis L'Amour novel of the same name), and the 2003 motion picture Monte Walsh.
 In 2001, Selleck played the lead role of Murray in a Broadway revival of Herb Gardner's comedic play A Thousand Clowns.
-The production toured for four months, playing in North Carolina, Chicago and Boston before opening on Broadway at the Longacre Theatre.
+The production toured for four months, playing in North Carolina, Chicago, and Boston before opening on Broadway at the Longacre Theatre.
 Critics, though far from uniformly negative about Selleck's performance, generally compared it unfavorably to that of Jason Robards, who won awards in the 1960s for playing the character on the stage and in a movie version.
 The production closed as a result of the attacks on 9/11.

 Selleck played the role of General Dwight D. Eisenhower in A&E's 2004 made-for-TV movie Ike: Countdown to D-Day.
-The movie showed the planning, politics, and preparation for the 1944 Invasion of Normandy, and Selleck was critically lauded for playing a cool, calm Eisenhower.
+The movie showed the planning, politics, and preparation for the 1944 invasion of Normandy, and Selleck was critically lauded for playing a cool, calm Eisenhower.

 Since 2005, Selleck has starred in the role of transplanted lawman Jesse Stone in a series of made-for-TV movies based on Robert B. Parker's novels.
 To date, the series comprises nine films, with the most recent released in October 2015.
 In addition to his portrayal of the films' protagonist, Selleck now acts as producer for the series.
 The fifth film, Jesse Stone: Thin Ice, was not adapted from Parker's novels, but was instead an original story by Selleck.